Anupam Tripathi

 When Protection Turns Into Pressure Without Realizing It

-Most parents who overthink are not trying to control — they are trying to protect.
+Most parents who overthink are not trying to control; they are trying to protect.
 The intention is love.
-The impact, however, can sometimes feel like pressure to a teenager.
+The impact, however, can sometimes feel like pressure on a teenager.

 During adolescence (ages 12–18), teens are forming identity, independence, and self-trust.
 When parents repeatedly step in “just to be safe,” teens may interpret it as: